 Wash the ornament with rubbing alcohol and paper towel then set it aside and allow to air dry.

-Using your silhouette, Cricut or other cutting machine design your name decal.
+Using your Cricut or other cutting machine, design your name decal.
 Aim for sizing of 1-1/4 inches tall x 3-inches in length depending on the size of the bulb you choose to use.

 Oracal 651 is a permanent vinyl that will stay in place for years to come.
-There are other brands out there but Oracal, in my opinion, is the best!
+There are other brands out there but Oracal is great!

 Weed – Remove the excess vinyl from decal that is not part of the design.